 Why?
 First, investors can use far more leverage (other people’s money) to buy real estate compared to other asset classes.
 For a small down payment, investors can buy a high-value, high-income-producing asset.

 Second, rental property returns are far more predictable than equity returns.
 Before purchasing, Investors can accurately forecast a rental property’s cash flow., by accounting for long-term average expenses when calculating real estate cash flow.
 (Use our free rental income calculator to run the numbers for any property.)

-Rental property returns inherently adjust for inflation, too: landlords can raise the rent every year to keep pace with (or surpass) inflation.
+Rental properties protect against inflation, too: landlords can raise the rent every year to keep pace with (or surpass) inflation.
 The same can’t be said for bond or stock returns, which you have to adjust for inflation.

 Finally, landlords have control over their returns.
 They can optimize their property management practices, by automating rent collection, conducting periodic inspections, conducting extensive tenant screening, etc. And if landlords want to charge dramatically higher rents, they can always improve their property to command higher revenue.